Cosy Mooodz Echinacea Plants

 In Your Garden Design

 Echinacea are an increasingly popular plant for a late-summer border, and this compact variety should withstand strong winds.
 It is best to grow at the front of the border, so it can take the most advantage of the sun and not be overwhelmed by other plants (being of shorter stature).
 Team with soft grasses and other late sun-lovers, such as salvias in particular joy and rudbeckia, for a glowing prairie look that will take you from late summer right into autumn.
-You will also be very popular with the bees. air with delphiniums, digitalis and a set of lupins such as the lovely Persian slipper.
+You will also be very popular with the bees.
+Pair with delphiniums, digitalis and a set of lupins such as the lovely Persian Slipper.
 Pair the Mooodz collection together in a container for a truly striking display.

 Did You Know?